 - A security token for the Microsoft Cloud Application Security Portal.
 See the Managing API tokens topic in the Microsoft documentation.

-Create an application in Microsoft Azure AD
+Create an application in Microsoft Azure Entra ID

 - When creating your application, make a note of the following parameters.
 They will be needed to